starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-the-dea.md

 * Publish NATS message `dea.DEA_UUID.start` to tell the application to deploy the application from its local cached/pre-staged version (or a remote tar)

 Its not as simple as perhaps it could be; but it is relatively understandable as to how the pieces fit together.
 You use NATS to find and communicate with a DEA.
 You tell it what tarball to use to unpack and run via a `startup` script.
 Pretty simple.

+## Next, staging any application for the DEA

+In the next [DIY PaaS](/tags.html#diy-paas-ref) article, we will take the next logical step: what is a droplet and how did it get created?

+If you want to skip ahead, look in the [Cloud Foundry github account](https://github.com/cloudfoundry/) for the repositories related to the term "staging" or "stager".

+Follow [@starkandwayne](https://twitter.com/starkandwayne) for the release of the next article and other blog posts from the wonderful world Cloud Foundry.